VModugno/RoboEnv/README.md

 4.  **Connecting to the real elephant robot**

     prior to use the mycobot client, there is a bug with ros2 and the new version of setuptools (see [here](https://github.com/colcon/colcon-python-setup-py/issues/41)).
 To build python ros2 packages, we need to replace some code in one of the python files in the mamba environment.
 There is a command to do this in Linux automatically below.
 You can run that.
-If you have trouble, look below this command.
+If you are on Windows or Mac, look below this command, it will not work for you.

     ```bash
     python -m site | grep -E miniforge3/envs.*?/lib/python3.11/site-packages | sed "s:,::g; s:\s::g; s:'::g" | awk '{print $1"/colcon_python_setup_py/package_identification/python_setup_py.py"}' | xargs sed -i -e "s/'from setuptools.extern.packaging.specifiers import SpecifierSet'/'from packaging.specifiers import SpecifierSet'/g"
     ```

-    If you have trouble with the prior command, edit the file in a location similar to `/home/mz/miniforge3/envs/robo_env2_vm/lib/python3.11/site-packages/colcon_python_setup_py/package_identification/python_setup_py.py` and change the line with `'from setuptools.extern.packaging.specifiers import SpecifierSet'` to `'from packaging.specifiers import SpecifierSet'`.
+    If you have trouble with the prior command, edit the file in a location similar to `/home/mz/miniforge3/envs/roboenv2/lib/python3.11/site-packages/colcon_python_setup_py/package_identification/python_setup_py.py` and change the line with `'from setuptools.extern.packaging.specifiers import SpecifierSet'` to `'from packaging.specifiers import SpecifierSet'`.

     On windows this may be in the directory `C:\Users\ACER\.conda\envs\roboenv2\Lib\site-packages\colcon_python_setup_py\package_identification`.